jon-heard/obsidian-inline-scripts/README.md

 ***

-## ADVANCED SHORTCUTS: Reacting to shortcut expansions
+## ADVANCED SHORTCUTS: Plugin events
+__Inline Scripts__ has a few events that shortcuts can react to: __onExpansion__ and __onShortcutsLoaded__.
+To react to one of these events, add a callback function to the object `window._inlineScripts.inlineScripts.listeners.X` (where "X" is the name of the event).
+Add the callback under the key that is identical to your shortcut-file.
+Note that that object must be created if it doesn't exist.
+See below for examples.

+### onExpansion event
 If a shortcut-file needs to react to shortcut expansions, it can setup a callback function to be called on such an event.
-The callback should have one parameter: `expansionInfo`.
+The callback can take one parameter: `expansionInfo`.
 See [Getting info about the current expansion](#advanced-shortcuts-getting-info-about-the-current-expansion) for details on `expansionInfo`.
-A callback is registered by assigning the function to a unique key in `window._inlineScripts.inlineScripts.listeners.onExpansion`.
-Note that this object heirarchy isn't created automatically, and must be manually created if it doesn't already exist.

 In addition, if the callback function returns a string, then _that_ string is expanded as a shortcut and the result replaces the old expansion.

-### Example shortcut-file
+#### Example shortcut-file
 ```
 __
 ^sfile setup$